-If you are a parent organization, provide this information for the independent component on whose behalf you are applying (e.g., for a university project, provide the information for the independent component, not the entire university).
-Academic departments within universities and colleges are not considered independent components.
-For independent components, you may use the space to discuss the fiscal health of your organization to explain the relationship that the independent component has with the larger entity (e.g., "museum guards and utilities paid for by university").
-If your organization is a smaller entity that exists within a larger organization (such as literary organization housed at a college or university), submit information for the smaller entity and follow the instructions for parent organizations and independent components.
+If you are a parent organization, provide this information for the independent component on whose behalf you are applying.
+If your organization is a smaller entity that exists within a larger organization (such as an academic department or a literary organization housed at a college or university), submit information for the smaller entity and follow the instructions for parent organizations and independent components.
+Please note that academic departments within universities and colleges are not considered independent components.